yuanjunyi/car/p5-vehicle-detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The main problem I faced is the accuracy of the classifier.
 Although the test accuracy was quite high and over 98%, the model didn't generalize well when being tested on the video stream.
-Spefificly, it always made wrong prediction on not car samples.
+Speificly, it always made wrong prediction on not car samples.

 So I decided to collect more not car training data.
 I extracted the frames that the model made wrong predictions and run a script named `extract.py` to extract the subimages.
 Then I added these images to the training set.
 Unfortunatly all the effort of increasing the training set didn't pay off.
 After discussing with my mentor, I decided to focus on the pipeline to filter the false positive detection.